Does 18k Gold Tarnish

 Should You Use 18K Gold

 18K gold is one of the premium gold alloys you can use.
-Normally it is used when budget is not an issue.
+Normally it is used when budget is not an issue and appearance is one of the most important factor of buying.
 When you are one of those, then 18k is an excellent choice.
 Otherwise you can go for 18k gold plating which will cost much less.
-Apart from this, you should always be aware of the pros and cons associated with 18k gold.
+But there will be a cost of re-plating from time to time.
+Similar goes for 18k gold vermeil jewelry.